phtea/GTY/README.md

 # GTY (Gandiva To Yandex)

 GTY is a service designed to automate synchronization process between Gandiva and Yandex Tracker services.
-The project was made for Success company (IT Department).
+The project is developed for Success company (IT Department).

 ## Requirements